Crowdsourcing donations online? Here's how to improve the chances

 Research shows that certain keywords, the word count and even the number of pictures used in a campaign have an effect.
 The programme Why It Matters finds out what makes crowdfunding effective.

 SINGAPORE: She needed a lifeline.
-Her son Dillion, 15, was diagnosed with leukaemia, and Medisave did not cover the drug he was using.
+Her son Dillon, 15, was diagnosed with leukaemia, and Medisave did not cover the drug he was using.

 In just a month, mother Catherine raised over S$70,000 on crowdfunding portal Give.asia to pay for his medicine.